 Engaged employees invest their full selves into the success of the company, and they deserve your leadership team’s trust.
 Promote transparency and open communication between department heads, management and team members.
 Doing so will create a positive work culture where employees feel heard and valued.
 Consider implementing a recurring internal newsletter to share critical information with the team, and hold a monthly town hall meeting to make company-wide announcements that require more context.

-Company Culture Don’ts
+Work Culture Don’ts

 While lunch breaks are not legally required, allowing employees to shut off their computer for 30 minutes to an hour each day helps create a positive work culture.
-Your team is not comprised of robots, so expecting employees to continuously churn out quality work over the course of eight hours without breaks is unrealistic — and unhealthy.
+Your team is not composed of robots, so expecting employees to continuously churn out quality work over the course of eight hours without breaks is unrealistic — and unhealthy.
 More than that, it suggests that employees are only valued for their work output, not as individuals.
-Regular breaks have actually been shown to improve productivity and 81% of employees who break for lunch on a daily basis report having a desire to actively contribute to their organization.
+Regular breaks have actually been shown to improve productivity and 81 percent of employees who break for lunch on a daily basis report having a desire to actively contribute to their organization.

 If you’ve set aside time to meet with an employee individually, do your best to honor that meeting, especially if something else comes up.
 Doing so will show you value and respect the individual’s time, and care about what they have to say.